justingielen/TheLab/README.md

 ## 🚀 Project Overview

-**The Lab** offers a unique space for:
+**The Lab** hopes to offer a unique space for:

-- **Athletes**: Participate in personalized training sessions, sign up for events, and practice with expertly designed drills.
+- **Athletes**: Participate in personalized training sessions with successful players and coaches, sign up for group events, and practice with expertly designed drills, receiving expert feedback.
-- **Coaches**: Share knowledge through packages, host events, and review athlete performance to provide valuable feedback.
+- **Coaches**: Share knowledge through in-person or remote events, as well as instructive video content, and review athlete performance to provide valuable feedback.

-Key features include:
+and offer key features like:

-- **Profiles**: Athletes can upgrade to Coach status upon verification of their experience.
+- **Profiles & Accounts**: Athletes can upgrade to Coach status upon verification of their experience.
+Profiles with Coach-verified accounts can also create Business Accounts
-- **Packages & Events**: Coaches create training packages and schedule events for athletes to join.
+- **Packages & Events**: Coaches create training packages that Athletes purchase (e.g., $80/hr private training) and subsequently schedule one or events with the coach, either 1-on-1 or as a group.
+Alternatively, coaches can simply create an Event and the athlete(s) can sign up directly!
-- **Drills & Reviews**: Athletes practice drills shared by coaches, and optionally submit performance videos for manual review—laying the groundwork for future AI automation.
+- **Drills & Reviews**: Athletes practice drills shared by coaches, and optionally submit performance videos for manual review—laying the groundwork for future AI automation (of the drill review process).

 ---